Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 c1908 Source: Maidenhead Advertiser

-Private Thomas Ginder stayed on in South Africa after the Second Boer War, however his heavy drinking was soon to catch up with him.
-Sadly, Thomas Ginder passed away on 2nd February 1913, after suffering from Delirium Tremens due to acute alcohol withdrawal on his passage back to England on The Edinburgh Castle.
+Private Thomas Ginders stayed on in South Africa after the Second Boer War.
+Sadly, Thomas Ginders passed away on 2nd February 1913, from a sarcoma and exhaustion on his passage back to England on The Edinburgh Castle.
 He was subsequently buried at sea.

 The Edinburgh Castle, leaving Cape Town,